Gromov-Witten Theory of Complete Intersections via Nodal Invariants: Cohomology of complete intersections

-\begin{proposition} Assume $\mathrm{dim}(X)=m$ is even.
-Then, the monodromy group $G$ acting on the primitive cohomology $V$ is as big as possible, that is, $G=O(V)$, except if $X$ is a quadric, a complete intersection of two quadrics, or a cubic surface.
-Furthermore, \begin{itemize} \item[(i)] if $X$ is a quadric, then $G=W(A_1)$, \item[(ii)] if $X$ is a complete intersection of two quadrics, then $G=W(D_{m+3})$, \item[(iii)] if $X$ is a cubic surface, then $G=W(E_6)$, \end{itemize} where $W(R)$ denote the Weyl group of the root system $R$. \end{proposition}
+\begin{proposition} If $\mathrm{dim}(X)=m$ is even, then the monodromy group $G$ acting on the primitive cohomology $V$ is as large as possible, $G=O(V)$, except if $X$ is a cubic surface or a complete intersection of two quadrics.
+Furthermore, \begin{itemize} \item[(i)] if $X$ is a cubic surface, then $G=W(E_6)$, \item[(ii)] if $X$ is a complete intersection of two quadrics, then $G=W(D_{m+3})$, \end{itemize} where $W(R)$ denotes the Weyl group of the root system $R$. \end{proposition}

-\begin{proof} We consider a Lefschetz pencil of sections of a complete intersection of dimension $m+1$ and multidegree $(d_1,\dots,d_{r-1})$ by degree $d_r$ hypersurfaces.
+\begin{proof} We consider a Lefschetz pencil of sections of a complete intersection of dimension $m+1$ and multidegree $(d_1,\dots,d_{r-1})$ by degree $d_r$ hypersurfaces (such Lefschetz pencil exists by \cite[XVII, Theorem 2.5.2]{deligne1973groupes}).
 We denote by $G' \subset O(V)$ the Zariski closure of the image of the corresponding monodromy representation.
-By \cite[Thm 4.41]{MR601520}, we have either $G'=O(V)$ or $G'$ is finite.
-By \cite[XIX, Prop 3.4]{deligne1973groupes}, $G'$ is finite if and only if the primitive cohomology $V$ is entirely of Hodge type $(m,m)$, and so, using \cite[XI, \S 2.9]{deligne1973groupes}, if and only if $X$ is a quadric, a complete intersection of two quadrics, or a cubic surface.
-Hence, if $X$ is not of this form, we have $G=O(V)$.
+By \cite[Theorem 4.41]{weil2}, we have either $G'=O(V)$ or $G'$ is finite.
+By \cite[XIX, Proposition 3.4]{deligne1973groupes}, $G'$ is finite if and only if the primitive cohomology $V$ is entirely of Hodge type $(m,m)$, and so, using \cite[XI, \S 2.9]{deligne1973groupes}, if and only if $X$ is a quadric, a complete intersection of two quadrics, or a cubic surface.
+If $X$ is not of these cases, we therefore have $G=O(V)$.